cduvallet/cduvallet.github.io/_posts/2022-12-26-team-building-lessons.md

 My favorite way that our team talks about how we communicate is by giving cute names to specific communication strategies we see others use effectively.
 So far, my favorites are:
 - "pulling a Claire" which means "asking someone to surface a private message in a public channel."
-- "pulling a Scott" which means "bring up an issue by making statements that nobody can disagree with and naively asking questions with the hopes of sparking the change you'd like to see,"
+- "pulling a Scott" which means "bring up an issue by making statements that nobody can disagree with and naively asking questions with the hopes of sparking the change you'd like to see."
 - "pulling a Nadia" which means "addressing a vague request by calmly asking for more details and links to documentation if it exists."

 As we see our colleagues find ways to effectively communicate with us and others, we talk about what it is that makes them effective and learn from them.